ssthurai/hashtag.io/README.md

-# hashtag.io
+# Facebook clone (forked from Subhajit25Mondal/hashtag.io)
-Hashtag.io is a PHP based social networking website, which supports exclusive multimedia content, sharing and private or group messaging service.
+This is a PHP based social networking website, which supports exclusive multimedia content, sharing and private or group messaging service.

 # Quick Links
  1. [Screenshots](#screenshots)